Avokadoen/zig_vulkan/README.md

 requirement is the [Vulkan SDK](https://www.lunarg.com/vulkan-sdk/).
 Make sure you download Vulkan 1.2 or up

+On linux you should get any [listed requirements for glfw](https://www.glfw.org/docs/latest/compile_guide.html)

 **This project also uses latest zig version**

 # Run the project